HarkushaVlad/Random-Track-Player/README.md

 ## Features

-- Play random MP3 files from a specified folder.
+- Play random audio files from a specified folder.
 - Pause, resume, skip to the next track, or return to the previous track.
 - Send desktop notifications with the current track title.
 - Runs as a background server process for continuous playback control.
+- Automatically clears the log file if it exceeds a certain size.

 ## Requirements